anggamaulana/svm-firefly-optimization/README.md

 # svm-firefly-optimization
-Implementation of firefly to find best C-Gamma Parameters for SVM, Optimisasi C dan Gamma parameter pada SVM
+This is my Implementation of firefly to find best C-Gamma Parameters for SVM, Optimisasi C dan Gamma parameter pada SVM

 This is my implementation of firefly algorithm by todatoshi (https://github.com/tadatoshi/metaheuristic_algorithms_python)